florisboard/florisboard/README.md

 devices.
 It aims at being modern, user-friendly and customizable while fully respecting your privacy.
 Currently in early-beta state.

+**The current focus is on implementing next-word suggestions, which has become complicated/hit a snag and is taking more time than originally planned.**
+**Updates will come when this issue is resolved.
+Thank you for being patient.**

 <table>
 <tr>
 <th align="center" width="50%">